Greenhayes Across the Years

 We met on a summer afternoon in ’59, two 17-year-olds, Pisces born within days of each other.
 We discovered we had much in common.
 Both from fatherless backgrounds, lacking any proper home.
 Each had been granted a single talent, you might say, in compensation for the lack.
 As her father-figure Stephen Ward said, she had… Continue reading The girl who torpedoed the Government

-The Horoscope
+Horoscope

-If you want to go somewhere and enjoy an undisturbed smoke I suggest the Nineteen-Fifties.
-If you were actually around at the time, it’s no problem—wings of memory will take you and your membership remains free for life.
-Otherwise you need to be escorted as a guest.
-I’ll do my best to take you to… Continue reading On fresh air alone
+Rediscovered and restored the post today.
+At 2,034 words, it's the longest on this site, possibly has the most pictures and the most rambling narrative If you want to go somewhere and enjoy an undisturbed smoke I suggest the Nineteen-Fifties.
+If you were actually around at the time, it’s no problem—wings of memory will take… Continue reading On Fresh Air Alone

 In memory of George Whitman, 1913-2011